 Our collection includes a collection of over 9,700 items.
 The major holdings are in naval aviation, aircraft carriers, and World War II in the Pacific.
 The library has 1,500 cruise books including 600 aircraft carrier cruise books.
 Click here to view the USS Midway Library Catalog sorted by title.

 We are combing through muster rolls, cruise books, and newsletters to create a database of the men who served on the USS Midway.
-Currently there are approximately 60,000 names on the list, with more added every day.
+Currently, there are approximately 85,000 names on the list, with more added every day.

 In a joint project with the U.S. Naval Institute (USNI), we have volunteers reading every article in the Proceedings back to 1874.
 These volunteers catalog and summarize all important articles from each issue.
-The volunteer team compiling summaries for the U.S. Naval Institute (USNI) Proceedings Database cruised into its fourth year of work recently in what appears to be a 10-year project.
+The volunteer team compiling summaries for the U.S. Naval Institute (USNI) Proceedings Database cruised into its eighth year of work recently in what appears to be a 10-year project.
 The searchable database, which will eventually be accessible via the USS Midway Museum and USNI websites, will provide interested parties with a valuable research tool heretofore unavailable.
-Over 5,000 summaries have been completed of a target set of over 12,500 main articles covering the period 1874 to date.
-As part of the join project, USNI has recently digitized its entire Proceedings collection and will soon have that available on their website.
+Over 10,000 summaries have been completed of a target set of over 13,000 main articles covering the period 1874 to date.
+As part of the joint project, USNI has digitized its entire Proceedings collection and it is available on their website.

 This space is adjacent to The Battle of Midway Experience and staffed by library volunteers.
 The Bookstore features a wide range of used books at fair prices.
 Featured are more than two dozen titles on the Battle of Midway; books on naval history, ships, and aviation, as well as many general interest titles.
 We also sell unique professional aviation art not found elsewhere, including limited edition posters of Torpedo Squadron 8 and of the USS Midway, as well as other unique aviation art posters.
 The bookstore sells the “Voices of Midway” video which includes the 14 minute video seen in the Battle of Midway Theater and the 40 minute behind-the-scenes video showing what went into the making of the movie here onboard.